mpaluchowski/travel.paluchowski.com/content/india-2017/march-towards-future.md

 {{< figure src="img/india-2017/march-towards-future/street-food-hygiene.jpg" alt="Street food, uhm, hygiene?" title="Street food, uhm, hygiene?" >}}

 Finally, the __toilets__.
 Sanitation in India is a topic big enough that it even [has its own TED Talks](https://www.ted.com/talks/joe_madiath_better_toilets_better_life).
-All our accommodation had decent facilities (otherwise we wouldn't have staid there obviously), but in many, many public places, restaurants and others, there was __no toilet paper__.
+All our accommodation had decent facilities (otherwise we wouldn't have stayed there obviously), but in many, many public places, restaurants and others, there was __no toilet paper__.
 There was the "[bum gun][wp-bidet-shower]", if lucky, or just a bucket and a jug if not.
 I'm not even sure how to effectively use the latter and I know for a fact that the locals aren't too good at it either, because most of these toilets had floors flooded with water.

 Even if I did use my (left, obviously) hand to wash myself, going to the washroom afterwards there often was no soap.
 No way for me to make sure my hands are clean.
 (We had our anti-bacterial gel, but what do the locals have?)
 And often times these were places serving food, which is why one eats in India with their right hand _only_.